 The news that a child in the family is autistic is most often met with a number of reactions.
-While most members, even extended, would be supportive in an ideal world, the sad truth is that many are opinionated or disappointed.
+Most family members,, would be supportive in an ideal world, the sad truth is that many are opinionated or disappointed.
 Does a member scold the autistic child often?
 Does he or she look at your autistic child unfairly?
-My favorite one (I’m being sarcastic LOL) Does this family member insist on treating your autistic child the same way he or she treats all the other children in your family, even when it is inappropriate?
+My favorite (I’m being sarcastic) Does this family member insist on treating your autistic child the same way he or she treats all the other children in your family, even when it is inappropriate?

 These are signs that this relative is not receptive to either your autistic child or the situation.
 This may often be the case when discovering a child is autistic, so as a parent, be aware and prepared for this to happen.

 Families who don’t understand or don’t want to.

 Often, unreceptive relatives simply do not understand what autism is or what it means for your child and your immediate family.
 Though many see autism as mental retardation, many autistic children and adults are highly intelligent; they are just unable to communicate this in the same ways that others would.